ChuangRoy/Codes/README.md

 # Codes

 This is a repl of my codes.
-(If something is stupid please don't laugh)
+(If something is childish please don't laugh)